intel/scikit-learn-intelex/doc/sources/memory-requirements.rst

 Memory requirements
 ###################

-By default, algorithms in |intelex| run in multi-threaded mode, which uses all available threads.
+By default, algorithms in |intelex| run in multi-thread mode, which uses all available threads.
 This may lead to optimized algorithms consuming more RAM than the corresponding stock scikit-learn algorithms.

 .. list-table::